 ”Digitale Pflegeanwendungen“ (Digital nursing applications, DiPA) are ”smartphone applications“ that nurses may use in patient care.
 They were introduced with the Pflegemodernisierungsgesetz (Nursing Care Modernisation Act, DVPMG) of January 2021.
 The idea is to have these applications help with documention (e. g. for falls, or for balance exercises).
 The long-term care insurance funds are to cover the costs.
 The law is not yet in force.
 Presumably, you will submit a prescription for a DiPA to your health insurance company, similar to the DiGA.

 More features are planned.
-Vaccination cards, maternity cards, ”U-Heft“ (Documentation booklet of examinations for children) and dental bonus booklets are voluntary and will be stored and maintained in your electronic patient record (ePA) from 2022.
+Vaccination cards, maternity cards, ”U-Heft“ (Documentation booklet of examinations for children) and dental bonus booklets are voluntary and will be stored and maintained in your electronic patient record (ePA).
 You can grant your doctor access to the documents for processing.
 These new features can be useful to remind you of appointments such as for vaccinations or screening examinations.
 As a neurologist's practice, we will probably have little contact with these new features.

 Electronic health card